pickyourtrail_logo

 CurrencyEuro (€)

-Visa Tip for Indians: Apply at least 4–6 weeks before travel.
-Italy has an 88–89% Schengen approval rate for Indians.
-Book refundable flights and accommodation until your Italian visa is confirmed.
+Visa Tip for Indians: Apply well ahead of travel, ideally 4–6 weeks out.
+Since appointment slots and processing times can stretch during peak season.
+Consider booking refundable flights and accommodation until your Italian visa is confirmed.

 From timeless cities steeped in history to postcard-perfect coastal villages, Italy offers an incredible mix of culture, cuisine, and charm.
 Here are the top places to visit in Italy that deserve a spot on your travel itinerary.